-What is the RED Fund?
+What the RED Fund supports

-There is normally no deadline for submitting proposals.
+There is no deadline for submitting proposals.
 We consider proposals at any time, and have an ongoing application and approval process.
 Potential bidders should read all guidance before applying.

 On occasion we may also announce calls for proposals in response to specific policy priorities.